harvester/harvester/enhancements/YYYYMMDD-template.md

 This is the title of the enhancement.
 Keep it simple and descriptive.

-The file name should be lowercased and spaces/punctuation should be replaced with `-`.
+The file name should be lowercase and spaces/punctuation should be replaced with `-`.

 ## Summary